linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

         /usr/share/kibana/bin/kibana-plugin install https://packages.wazuh.com/wazuhapp/wazuhapp.zip

 {: .note}
-> The Kibana app installation process takes several minutes to complete and it may appear as though the process has stalled.
+> The Kibana app installation process takes several minutes to complete and it may appear as though the process has stalled; wait patiently and it will finish.

 5. If you will be accessing Kibana remotely online, you will need to configure it to listen on your IP address.
 Replace the following values with the correct parameters.
 If you are accessing Kibana from a localhost, you can leave the `server.host` value alone.